 - In small food processor, combine all ingredients except oil and pulse until combined.
 While food processor is running, drizzle in olive oil and process until well combined, scraping down sides as needed..

 - Leftover pancakes can be refrigerated for up to one week or frozen for one month in zip top bag.
-Reheat in toaster or toaster oven for a nice crispy outside.
+For best results, reheat in toaster or toaster oven.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.